What are T Levels?

 Childcare and Education, Construction and, Digital

 The Department for Education hopes to have all its intended pathways available for final assessments by 2024, although it may be later before T Levels are universally available.
+Read the T Level action plan for detailed information about how we’re developing the T Level qualifications for post-16 students.

 The remaining T Levels will be introduced from 2022: